omeka/omeka-s-enduser/docs/admin/users.md

 | | Edit/Delete | All | All | Their own | | | |
 | Site user roles | Modify | All | All | Their own | | | |

-1. In many cases, a Global Admin, Supervisor, or Editor would create sites and then assign managers and creators from among the users (for example, a class assignment, or a series of virtual exhibits by staff members).
-Site ownership cannot be re-assigned to other users, and a site owner can always edit sites they own, no matter their site-specific user role, or whether their installation-wide role is changed.
+1. Often, a Global Admin, Supervisor, or Editor would create sites and then assign managers and creators from among the users (for example, a class assignment, or a series of virtual exhibits by staff members).
+Site ownership cannot be re-assigned to other users, and a site owner always has manager-level access to sites they own, even if their installation-wide role is changed.

 ## Create a user